jlylekim/UndersmoothedUnfolding/docs/source/why.rst

 ----------------------------------
 Coverage for Gaussian observations
 ----------------------------------
-TODO: probably do not need this section
+TODO: probably do not need this section MK: Yes, no need for this section

 .. image:: plots/empirical_coverage_curvature_lambdaMC.pdf
     :width: 48%